CmdrDats/clj-minecraft/README.md

 cljminecraft has two specific goals:

-1) Open up support for other clojure plugins on Bukkit
+*Open up support for other clojure plugins on Bukkit*
-2) Provide convenience functions to make writing plugins more idiomatic to clojure.

-The first objective is accomplished within the ClojurePlugin.java class and the cljminecraft.core namespace.
-It will take care of calling the [plugin].core/start function, passing in the Bukkit plugin object for local plugin state handling.
+> The first objective is accomplished within the ClojurePlugin.java
+> class and the cljminecraft.core namespace.
+It will take care of
+> calling the [plugin].core/start function, passing in the Bukkit plugin
+> object for local plugin state handling.

+*Provide convenience functions to make writing plugins more idiomatic to clojure*
-The second objective is accomplished by the various other namespaces in clj-minecraft.
-I'm keeping the structure fairly flat and concise so that one can write idiomatic code for 80% of the plugin code.
+> The second objective is accomplished by the various other namespaces
+> in clj-minecraft.
+I'm keeping the structure fairly flat and concise so
+> that one can write idiomatic code for 80% of the plugin code.

 ## Usage